denten-books/plain-text/0-intro.md

 Estrangement thrusts the displaced into the chaos of unsettled existence.
 With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
 "I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The displaced and the settled need each other.
 The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the displaced [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
-Information cannot exist without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
-By this dynamic, displacement and settlement enter into a continuing dialectic.
+Information cannot exist without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_freedom_2003, 12].<!--right page, wrong book;PRP--> By this dynamic, displacement and settlement enter into a continuing dialectic.

 In *Plain Text*, I model the reciprocal movement to "making strange" on the diverse practices of reverse engineering.
-Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing" through careful, case study-based reconstructions of textual mechanism.[^ln0-reverse] The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
+Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing"<!--note, this does not appear in Kirschenbaum---are these meant to be scare quotes?
+A bit unclear;
+PRP--> through careful, case study-based reconstructions of textual mechanism.[^ln0-reverse] The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
 From thought to thing would be another apt definition of poetics and an alternative subtitle to this book.
 Along with an literary and historical exposition, each of my chapters contains at least one literary thought-thing.
 Each chapter enacts a deconstruction---a literal taking apart---of that device.
 The epistemic object is present to challenge the reader's and the author's theoretical intuitions.

 Computational poetics, a mode of materialist critique, is concerned with the transition of theory into practice.
 Where "distant reading" and cultural